kamranahmedse/developer-roadmap/content/roadmaps/106-javascript/content/108-javascript-expressions-and-operators/103-bitwise-operators.md

 # Bitwise operators

-Bitwise operators treat arguments as 32-bits (zeros & ones) and work on the level of their binary representation.
+Bitwise operators treat their arguments as set of 32-bits and expressed by series of bits(zeros & ones).They work on the level of their binary representation.
 Ex.
 Decimal number `9` has a binary representation of `1001`.
 Bitwise operators perform their operations on such binary representations, but they return standard JavaScript numerical values.

 Bitwise operators in JavaScript are as follows: